Skip to main content

 San Francisco is Amazing

 San Francisco is an amazing city.
-I love our walkable neighborhoods, lively small businesses and welcoming spirit, but we face tough challenges.
+I love our walkable neighborhoods, lively small businesses, and welcoming spirit, but we face tough challenges.
 We need to build more homes and make it more affordable to live here.
 We need to make government work faster and better.
 As a community organizer, I have fought for more housing, more parks, better transportation, and a government that really works for you.

 Who are you?

 My name is Mike Chen.
-I am 33, born in Ohio, and a 9-year resident of San Francisco.
-I’m a renter and a neighborhood organizer for housing, transportation, small business, and urbanist causes.
+I am 33, born in Ohio, and have been a proud resident of San Francisco for 9 years.
+I’m a renter and a neighborhood organizer focused on housing, transportation, small businesses, and urbanist causes.
 I work full-time as a Data Engineer.
-I live in Lower Pacific Heights, near the Whole Foods on Franklin & California and where the California St cable cars stop at Van Ness.
-I’m running for office for the second time.
+I live in Lower Pacific Heights, near Kaiser.
+On March 5, 2024, I won my race for the San Francisco County Democratic Party Central Committee (DCCC).

 The DCCC governs the San Francisco Democratic Party.
 The SF Democratic Party registers new voters, charters Democratic Clubs, pursues issue advocacy, makes endorsements, raises money, and campaigns in elections.
 Put another way: the DCCC sets the agenda of the San Francisco Democratic Party and marshals its brand, volunteers, and money to achieve that agenda.